mc-08/Health_Care/README.md

 # Health_Care

-ealthOrzo is a User friendly Website made for Health Informatics and Prediction.
+HealthCare is a User friendly Website made for Health Informatics and Prediction.
 It incorporates 4 Machine Learning Models , Each one Corresponding to a disease.
 The Diseases That the Website predicts and provides information on are as Follows:

 - Diabetes.
 - Heart Ailment.